How To Load a Dishwasher Guide

 2. Among leading brands based on usable volume.

-How Not To Load a Dishwasher: 3 Common Dishwasher Loading Mistakes
+How Not To Load a Dishwasher: 3 Common Mistakes to Avoid

 1. Pre-Rinsing Dishes

 A dishwasher’s job is to wash the dishes, so you don’t have to, but many people still get carried away with pre-rinsing.
-If you’ve bought a dishwasher within the past 10 years there’s no need to do this.
-Seriously.
+If you’ve bought a dishwasher within the past 10 years, there’s no need to do this.
 Not only is over-zealous pre-rinsing a waste of time and resources, it can actually interfere with the cleaning process.
 Most modern dishwashers have built-in sensors that measure the soil-level of your load.
-If your dishes don’t have any soil on them the dishwasher might be cutting your cycle short, leaving your dishes less than sparkling.
-In addition, the detergent will be most effective if there’s a bit of food for it to cling to and wash away.
+If your dishes don’t have any soil on them, the dishwasher might be cutting your cycle short, leaving your dishes less than sparkling.

 2. Overloading Your Dishwasher

-We’re all concerned about the planet these days but keep in mind that overloading your dishwasher may not be helping in the way you want it to.
-Dishes need a little space – if water can’t reach something it won’t get clean – so by all means, avoid stacking and nesting to prevent washing your dishes a second time or overflowing the dishwasher.
+Everyone is concerned about the planet these days but keep in mind that overloading your dishwasher may not be helping in the way you want it to.
+Dishes need a little space—if water can’t reach them, they won’t get clean.
+So, by all means, avoid stacking and nesting dishes to help prevent washing them a second time or overflowing the dishwasher.

-If you have a large household or do a lot of cooking or entertaining and are consistently running larger loads, the KitchenAid® FreeFlex™ Third Rack Dishwasher is designed to take on large loads.
+If you have a large household or do a lot of cooking or entertaining and are consistently running larger loads, the KitchenAid® 360º Max Jets™ Third Rack Dishwasher is designed to take on large loads.

 3. Loading Non-Dishwasher Safe Items

-Before you put anything in your dishwasher make sure it’s dishwasher safe.
-Here are some things that need hand washing:
+Before you put anything in your dishwasher, make sure it’s dishwasher safe.
+Here are some items that need hand washing:

-Wooden cutting boards, bowls and utensils – They’re porous and they might warp
+Wooden cutting boards, bowls and utensils: They’re porous and might warp.

 Explore Dishwashers From KitchenAid